 What To Consider When Buying Gloves

 We hope this rock climbing gloves guide will make it easier for you to decide which ones you’ll add to your rack!
 Of course, there are many more good models on the market that we haven’t mentioned, like the Black Diamond Transition or the half-finger version of the Crag Gloves, but this is our list of the best!

-Make sure to get the perfect match of belay and/or crack gloves for your hands, we need to look at your needs and the style of climbing.
+But to determine the perfect match of belay and/or crack gloves for your hands, we need to look at your needs and the style of climbing you’ll be doing.

 Ask yourself questions like: